This best books for 12-year-old boys and girls (in 7th grade) list is huge and I know you’ll find lots of good books!

 REALISTIC / COMING OF AGE

 Beautifully written and plotted, Justin Sayre has created a coming-of-age masterpiece not to be missed.
 Sophie’s life is complicated.
 Hiding her mom’s alcohol addiction affects everything, even her school work.
 When her mother leaves for a trip, her aunt moves in and gently helps Sophie learn about being a strong, beautiful, biracial woman.
 Sophie blossoms with the love and kindness of her aunt.
 Soon, Sophie must decide what she’ll do next — move with her aunt or stay with her mother who eventually returns home from rehab.

 Show Me a Sign by Ann Clare LeZotte

-This mesmerizing historical fiction story takes place in the Martha’s Vineyard community of Chilmark where a high percentage of deaf individuals live.
-Mary’s a smart girl who speaks in sign language.
-She’s easily able to communicate with other islanders because everyone signs.
-She feels concerns with her friend Nancy’s prejudice against the “Indians” and notices the injustice of how the Native Americans are treated.
+This mesmerizing historical fiction story takes place in Chilmark where a high percentage of deaf individuals live.
+Mary’s a smart girl who speaks sign language.
 Then, a researcher arrives with preconceived notations of the “infirmity” of deaf people and he kidnaps Mary as a live specimen.
 For months she’s imprisoned and forced to work, then locked in a room to be studied.
 She can’t communicate with anyone because no one else speaks sign and Mary doesn’t have access to a pencil and paper.
 Eventually, she gets a chance to write a message and makes it back home with help.
 This is an eye-opening, must-read story!

 Brothers Keeper by Julie Lee